 A missional community is a group of people, about the size of an extended family, who are united through Christian community around a common service and witness to a particular neighbourhood or network of relationships.
 Presence, mission and discipleship are at the core of a missional community.

-Currently we have two missional communities but with more on the way.
+Here are the current missional communities but with more on the way.

 Blanquettes Missional Community – To be a welcoming/invited extended family in the Blanquettes estate, inspired by the verses in Psalm 68: v6 God places the lonely in families; he sets the prisoners free and gives them joy.